13TRIS/13TRIS/docs/use-cases/search-match-uc.md

 ## 1.2 Mockup

 ### Home page after clicking on card to search match (1vs1)
+After clicking one of the cards on the home page an indicator that the game is loading or the user is searching will show.
 ![Mockup searching](../design/searching.svg)

 # 2. Flow of Events

 ## 2.1 Basic Flow

 Here is the activity diagram for searching a round of Tetris.
+After the user has visited the home page and clicked on a "playing card" he must be marked as "playing".
+If he clicked the playing card for the 1vs1 mode he must be marked as searching first.
+Searching players are matched against each other.
+Lastly a lobby for the game has to be created by the backend and the game must be loaded.
 ![Activity Diagram](./activity-diagrams/search-activity.svg)

 ## 2.2 Alternative Flows